 This is, of course, why they always tell people to “take a deep breath” during times of stress or when someone is nervous before a big presentation or performance.
 It’s not without reason.
 Achieving mind-body calming starts with the breath.
 Slow and relaxed breathing allows for more oxygen to reach your cells, and it calms the nervous system.

-Similarly, mindfulness practices like mindful yoga and mediation can help reinforce this mind-body awareness.
-Those who regularly practice mindful deep breathing, such as yogic breathing, report this practice as alleviating “anxiety, depression, everyday stress, post-traumatic stress, stress-related medical illnesses, or fight or flight response.”
+Similarly, mindfulness practices like mindful yoga and meditation can help reinforce this mind-body awareness.
+Those who regularly practice mindful deep breathing, such as yogic breathing, report this practice4 as alleviating “anxiety, depression, everyday stress, post-traumatic stress, stress-related medical illnesses, or fight or flight response".

 Yogic breathing is not as intimidating as you may think.
 It is a more advanced breathing technique that focuses on breathing awareness and retention.
 Whether you’re looking to balance out your nostril breathing, find a deeper mind-body connection, or feel a sense of cleansing and renewal, this practice will help you make each breath count.